How To Get Rid of Furniture In Japan: An Easy Guide

 Facebook groups

-There are many Facebook groups online that foreign residents in Japan use to get furniture and other items they don't want.
+There are many Facebook groups online that foreign residents in Japan use to get rid of furniture and other items they don't want.

 The most popular sites are: